theotkachuk/UABC/README.md

 <br />    `~/Library/Keyboard Layouts` for current user, recommended;
 <br />    `/Library/Keyboard Layouts` for all users, macOS Sierra or earlier.
 3. Open `System Settings > Keyboard > Input Sources`, press `+` button and add UABC layout from English section.
-4. You might need to log out and back in for the layout to work properly.
+4. Log out and back in for the layout to work properly.

 ## Usage Tips
-1. To reduce Caps Lock delay, install [CapsLockNoDelay](https://github.com/gkpln3/CapsLockNoDelay).
+1. Reduce Caps Lock button press delay by installing [CapsLockNoDelay](https://github.com/gkpln3/CapsLockNoDelay).
-2. To remove blue cursor indicator, run the command below in the terminal and reboot the system:
+2. Remove blue Caps Lock cursor indicator by running the command below in the terminal and reboot the system:
 ```
 sudo defaults write /Library/Preferences/FeatureFlags/Domain/UIKit.plist redesigned_text_cursor -dict-add Enabled -bool NO
 ```

 ## Known Issues
 * Some applications use `Option` `Key` or `Shift` `Option` `Key` combinations as shortcuts.
 If you encounter conflicts, temporarily switch to another app to input the desired character, then copy and paste it back.
-* CleanShot custom shortcut engine uses Caps Lock letters by default, causing some key combinations to fail.
+* CleanShot's custom shortcut engine uses Caps Lock letters by default, causing some key combinations to fail.
 Switch to another keyboard layout when using CleanShot shortcuts.